 4. Meze by Lemon Tree: This glitzy restaurant serves up some excellent mezes.
 The main course is also delicious.

-5. Zübeyir Ocakbaşı: Located in Beyoglu, this amazing restaurant a favorite of the locals.
+5. Zübeyir Ocakbaşı: Located in Beyoglu, this amazing restaurant is a favorite of the locals.
 A good range of meat and vegetarian dishes caters to all palates and preferences.
 The kebabs are succulent.

 6. Antiochia: This lovely restaurant specializes in cuisine from southeastern Turkey.
 The mezes are amazing and the meat dishes are to die for.